 In a Kantar Survey, there was a tremendous leap by 43% on the number of teens who prefer drinking sweet coffee drinks over sodas.
 While on a separate study conducted in 2014, adult coffee drinkers aged between 50 to 64 years old remain the leading coffee drinkers in the US.

-From these studies we can conclude that coffee over the years has become an all-time favorite beverage – whether it’s a hot brew or cold brew.
-Giving up the habit of drinking your favorite joe every morning can be heartbreaking but must if it’s for health reasons, if prescribed by a physician.
+From these studies, we can conclude that coffee over the years has become an all-time favorite beverage – whether it’s a hot brew or cold brew.
+Giving up the habit of drinking your favorite joe every morning can be heartbreaking but you must if it’s for health reasons, if a physician advises so.

-With the help of decaffeination many people are still able to drink coffee but with lower caffeine content.
+With the help of decaffeination, many people can still drink coffee but with lower caffeine content.
 Who should drink decaf coffee?
 Like regular coffee.
-Anyone can drink decaf IF it is consumed with moderation.
+Anyone can drink decaf IF it is consumed in moderation.